 Shri Jawaharlal Nehru: This applies to millets only.
 However much people may carry in head-loads, that cannot much affect the major situation.
 It is a nuisance if you think of it.
 After all, we talk of this State and that State.
-There is a tendency for each State to something apart consider itself as something apart from the rest.
+There is a tendency for each State to ronsider itself as something apart from the rest.
 But, the poor men who live in the borders of the States have possibly no such distinctive feeling.
-They may have their relatives on the other side; they may have their land on the other side; the nearest market may be on the other side of the bor-der and it will be natural for them to go there.
+They may have their relatives on the other side: they may have their land on the other side; the nearest market may be on the other side of the bor-der and it will be natural for them to go there.
 So, the less we upset the normal functions on the border, the better.
 It is a needless burden and nost harassing situation is created without any effect on the basic economy that you are trying to pursue.
-You may utilise that analogy elsewhere.
+You may utilise that analogy else-where.
 In that sense, if you relax the controls here and there, it is worth while provided it does not affect your basic control of the situation.
 You can examine this from time to time and see how far, in view of the situation, you can adjust yourself or relax something here or there, always re-membering that the basic policy to be pursued remains the same and has to remain the same.

 We are not dealing at the present moment with rice and wheat.
 It must be made perfectly clear that this has nothing to do with rice or wheat where the situation remains exactly where it was.
 We are dealing with millets.
-Millets form a fairly considerable part of our food consumption, about 40 per cent, or thereabout.
-Whatever that may be, nevertheless, millets, normally, have been produced for local consumption.
+Millets form a fairly considerable part of our food consumption. about 40 per cent. or thereabout.
+Whatever that may be nevertheless, millets, normally, have been produced for local consumption.
 A large part of the millets are consumed locally.
-Movement of millets has been much less than the movement of rice and wheat, and it has not affected the situation so much as the movement of rice and wheat does.
-Although forming 40 per cent. of our food consumption,-I speak subject to correction-actually, within the rationing system, only about eight per cent. came in.

-The Minister of Food and Agriculture (Shri Kidwai): Only seven per cent. was procured.
+Movement of millets has been much less than the movement of rice and wheat, and it The Minister of Food and Agriculture (Shri Kidwai): Only seven per cent. was procured.